argentini/Argentini.Sfumato/README.md

 ## Installation

+### 1. Install Microsoft .NET

+Sfumato requires that you already have the .NET 8.0 runtime installed, which you can get at [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download).

+### 2. Install Sfumato

-Install dotnet 8 or later from [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download) and then install Sfumato with the following command:
+Install Sfumato with the following command:

 ```dotnet tool install --global argentini.sfumato```